Is Africa's music streaming revolution on the horizon? | DW | 22.03.2021

 One of the main obstacles facing streaming services is that only 29% of people on the continent use the internet.

-"The biggest problem is the connection: Getting people online so that they can consume music," Mdundo founder Nielsen admits.
+"The biggest problem is the connection: getting people online so that they can consume music," Mdundo founder Nielsen said.

 Data connections are also expensive.
 According to a study by the British telecommunications provider CableUK, African providers charge an average of $3.30 (€2.77) per gigabyte.